jessyxsj/lighthouse-labs-SQL-Project/cleaning_data.md

 What issues will you address by cleaning the data?
 Data cleaning focussed on the all_sessions and the analytics tables.
-The tables all_sessions_clean and analytics_clean were combined into table allsession_analytics_combined to facilitate analysis, retaining the columns to be used in later analysis.

 Issues identified and corrected in the all_sessions table: